Air turbulence flying

 Barry's Response - Magda:

-Turbulence is air movement that normally cannot be seen.
-It arises from atmospheric pressures, jet streams, mountain waves, cold or warm fronts, orthunderstorms.
-Passangers and crew complain of a choppy feel during theflight and may get tossed about in severe cases.
+air movement you can't see.
+As a result of atmospheric pressures, jet streams, mountain waves, cold or warm fronts, or thunderstorms.
+During flight, passengers and crew complain of choppy feeling and may get tossed around.

-1) Thermals - Heat from the sun makes warm rise and cold air sink.
+1) Thermals - Heat from the sun makes warm air rise and cold air sink.

-3) Mountains - Air passes over mountains and causes turbulence as it flows above the air on the other side.
-This one won't be the case over the Pacific.
+3) As air passes over mountains, it causes turbulence as it flows above the air on the other side.
+Over the Pacific, it won't be like that.

-4) Wake turbulence - from the plane itself
+4) 4) Plane wake turbulence - from the plane

 5) Microbursts - from storms.

-The most common ones over the ocean should be 1, 2 and 5, depending on how high the plane is.
-As the jets usually fly above, say, 30,000 feet, they are likely affected most by the jet stream.
-Now in the autumn (October to December over the north Pacific) the jet stream sweeps southward, often covering large amounts of air space in a single day.
-This is an upper cold front and causes air to move in many directions, including vertical ones.
-This causes a passing plane to jar up and down suddenly.
+As jets usually fly over 30,000 feet, they're likely to be affected most by the jet stream over the ocean.
+Now in the autumn (October to December over the north Pacific) the jet stream sweeps southward, often covering a lot of airspace in one day.
+An upper cold front moves air in many directions, including vertically.
+Passing planes jar up and down because of this.

 This won't happen to every flight, but significantly more than at other times of the year.
 It's usually harmless, but annoying, as you say.